 One of the first considerations business leaders need to take to prepare for flooding is to recognize whether their building’s elevation levels are above flood risk zones.
 Additional considerations include employees’ home locations and whether or not business continuity plans should operate remotely or from another facility if and when flooding were to occur.

-Winter storms can pose an even greater risk to organizations than the four weather risks I touched on.
-This is because, typically, winter storms are not predicted with the same certainty or specificity of hurricanes, extreme heat or even flooding.
+Winter storms can pose an even greater risk to organizations than the four weather risks touched on above.
+This is because, typically, winter storms are not predicted with the same certainty or specificity of extreme heat or even flooding.

 They often occur after a combination of changes in the jet stream, which plunges cold air masses further into North America and Central Europe.
 At the same time, precipitation and clashes between air masses can create winter “superstorms” that can be just as damaging as a hurricane, typhoon or cyclone.